mavenugo/docker-bench/README.md

 Please check in each directory for additional instructions for the type of benchmarks.

 All suites assume docker is already installed and running.
+Most of them assume this machine is theirs to command -- e.g., no critical functions run on it.

 I'm not unfamiliar with the phrase "math is hard" so take all this code with a grain of salt.